Suzannah Lipscomb: Media career

+Live performances

+In 2026 Lipscomb was joined by historian, Kate Williams in various cities around the UK to lecture on the rivalry between Queen Elizabeth I and Mary Queen of Scots in To Kill a Queen.

 Political life

 In May 2016, Lipscomb was one of 300 prominent historians, including Simon Schama and Niall Ferguson, who were signatories to a letter to The Guardian, telling voters that if they chose to leave the European Union (EU) on 23 June, they would be condemning Britain to irrelevance.

 In January 2022, Lipscomb was one of over 310 writers and publishers, including Bernardine Evaristo and Robert Macfarlane, who asked the House of Lords to vote down the government's Police, Crime, Sentencing and Court Bill in a letter to The Times, entitled Freedom to Protest.

 Personal life

 Reflecting on her days at Nonsuch High School for Girls in 2022, she said, "It was completely part of the culture that there was an older girl that you had a crush on and that was for everybody, no matter.
 Though many people ended up not identifying themselves as being gay."

 Lipscomb is married and has a child with her husband, actor Tom Hutch.
 They also have a dog.